justzeiad/justzeiad/README.md

 <br/>
  <strong>scan-ports:</strong> A simple Python script that allows you to scan for open ports on a given host.

  <strong>subfinder:</strong> Sub Finder is a Python script that uses brute-force technique to enumerate subdomains for a given domain.
+  <strong>shop-api-with-laravel:</strong>Online shop api with laravel , for mobile app.

 </div>